FarronF/limerick-council-meetings/meetings/2021/04/13-Virtual Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th March, 2021.md

 request.
 Furthermore, stencils have also been placed on footpaths.

-Stencils are available to all Area Engineers.---
+Stencils are available to all Area Engineers.
+---
 7

 The issuing of fines for dog fouling can be difficult to enforce and the